April 4th- 6th, 2019

-We will have a quite an active site this year, as Culinary Historian Michael W. Twitty (left) will be returning for his fourth year to conduct antebellum cooking demonstrations, following his recent publication: The Cooking Gene.
+We will have a quite an active site this year, as Culinary Historian Michael W. Twitty (left) will be returning for his fifth year to conduct antebellum cooking demonstrations, following his recent publication: The Cooking Gene – Michael’s well-received work, earning the 2018 James Beard Awards’ Book Of The Year.

-Michael will be set up in the side lawn of the Hugh Craft House, conducting his antebellum cooking demonstrations on Friday and Saturday (April 20/21)…and if you are lucky enough to time your visit well, he will be pleased to share with you some of the delicious samplings from his cooking pot!
+Michael will be set up in the side lawn of the Hugh Craft House, conducting his antebellum cooking demonstrations from Thursday – Saturday (April 04 – 06)…and if you are lucky enough to time your visit well, he will be pleased to share with you some of the delicious samplings from his cooking pot!

 Mr. Twitty is at the forefront of reviving traditional African American foodways through seed-keeping, growing heirlooms and heritage crops, raising heritage breeds and sustainably gathering and maintaining wild flora and fauna that our ancestors relied upon.
-The responsible exploration of the Southern food heritage demands that the enslaved people charge with cooking for antebellum America be honored for their unique role in giving the Southland her mother cuisine.
-To honor the food past and provide for the food future is what Michael calls, “culinary justice.”
+Responsible exploration of Southern food heritage demands that the enslaved people charged with cooking for antebellum America be honored for their unique role in giving the Southland her mother cuisine.
+Honoring food’s history – all while serving up, as Michael calls it “culinary justice.”

-From Thursday through Saturday, Dr. Carolyn Freiwald will be on site with her student volunteers (right) from the University of Mississippi’s Department of Sociology and Anthropology, conducting an active excavation in the slave quarters and kitchen areas and will have table exhibits of past excavation finds at this site, helping to interpret the lives of the enslaved people who lived and toiled here.
+From Thursday through Saturday, Dr. Carolyn Freiwald, from the University of Mississippi’s Department of Sociology & Anthropology will be on site with her student volunteers (right) from the University of Mississippi’s Department of Sociology and Anthropology, conducting an active excavation in the slave quarters and kitchen areas and will have table exhibits of past excavation finds at this site, helping to interpret the lives of the enslaved people who lived and toiled here with no end in sight.

 Local artisan, Dale DeBerry will be on site with his colleague Wayne Jones, giving talks about 19th century brick making and will have on hand some of his own artworks in clay for your purchase.
 They will be on site from Thursday through Saturday.

-Historic interpreter Lois Harris is joining our program on Saturday, demonstrating the role of an enslaved laundress during the antebellum era.
+Historic interpreter Tammy Gibson is joining our program once again to demonstrate and discuss the role of an enslaved laundress during the antebellum era, from Thursday through Saturday.

-On Friday night (April 20th) from 5:30 – 7:30 PM, Preserve Marshall County & Holly Springs, Inc. will be hosting its annual Welcome Reception at historic Chalmers Institute, located at 151 S. West Boundary Street.
-This year’s now popular local social event will double as a book signing for Michael W. Twitty’s The Cooking Gene.
-If you have not yet purchased a copy, you may do so at the reception.
+On Thursday night (April 4th) from 5:30 – 7:30 PM, Preserve Marshall County & Holly Springs, Inc. hosts its Welcome Reception at historic Chalmers Institute, (no cost) at 151 S. West Boundary Street; this is an annual and quite popular social event; please be our guest!

 Can’t make it to this year’s Behind the Big House program?
 Please consider a donation to PMCHS to help support this and other preservation initiatives: